 All items catalogued by the Network have been developed by the AccessCat research groups and are based on their scientific research.

-Two more educational resources have also been added to the catalogue:
+In addition, two educational resources, a technology and a service have been added to the catalogue:

-• AccessCat decalogue on accessibility to street art: Document that offers ten pieces of advice and guidelines on accessibility to street art.
-Developed by researchers Blanca Arias (TraDiLex), Anna Matamala, Carme Mangiron, and Estel·la Oncins (TransMedia Catalonia).
+- AccessCat decalogue on accessibility to street art: Document that offers ten pieces of advice and guidelines on accessibility to street art.
+Developed by researchers Blanca Arias (TraDiLex, UPF), Anna Matamala, Carme Mangiron, and Estel·la Oncins (TransMedia Catalonia, UAB).

 The Network continues to work in order to update the catalogue with new resources, services, and technologies from the groups.
 To keep up-to-date, you can follow AccessCat’s social networks (LinkedIn and X/Twitter), where future updates will be posted.